amirhossein-haerian/kth-api/TESTING.md

 - You'll find this YAML-file in the project's root.
 It is used to run the integration-tests with docker-compose locally as well as in the CI/CD pipeline.

-  > Change the filename or remove the file if you don't want the integration-tests to become active in the CI/CD pipeline.
+  > Change the file's extension (e.g. to `.yml.in`) if you don't want the integration-tests to become active in the CI/CD pipeline.

 ### `/test/integration`

-- Almost everything needed for the integration-tests can be found in this directory, e.g.
+- Everything else needed for the integration-tests can be found in this directory, e.g.

   ```
   .dockerignore